negeek/py_factors/README.md

 A python package that gives the mathematical factors of a number fast.

 ## Installation
-`python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps py_factors`
+`pip install -i https://test.pypi.org/simple/ py-factors`

 ## Example
 A quick example of methods you can access.